-In accordance with TRH 26 Road Classification and Access Management Manual guidelines in Table 4-3, two access positions comply with the recommended access spacing of 1.6 km, two are marginally noncompliant while one is noncompliant.
+In accordance with TRH 26 Road Classification and Access Management Manual guidelines in Table 4-3, two access positions comply with the recommended access spacing of 1.6 km, while the remaining accesses are noncompliant.

-However, four out of five accesses are compliant based on the minimum spacing guidelines as per the Access Guideline Manual, 2020 (Western Cape Provincial Transport) for a Class 3 road with posted speed limit of 100 km/h (See Table 4-4).
+However, 5 out of 8 accesses are compliant based on the minimum spacing guidelines as per the Access Guideline Manual, 2020 (Western Cape Provincial Transport) for a Class 3 road with posted speed limit of 100 km/h (See Table 4-4).